 Florida Keys

 Once you’ve left the mainland and you’re making your way through the Florida Keys, pause for a moment at Founder's Park Dog Park in Islamorada for a game of fetch with views of Florida Bay.
-After driving next to the water for so long, experience driving over it with a cruise along Seven Mile Bridge.
-This scenic stretch of road connects Knight's Key in the Middle Keys to Little Duck Key in the Lower Keys.
+After driving next to the water for so long, experience driving over it with a cruise along Seven Mile Bridge which connects Knight's Key in the Middle Keys to Little Duck Key in the Lower Keys.

-Florida State Road A1A reaches its final destination in Key West, but don’t rush home straight away.
-Spend a few days in this tropical island where you and your pooch can enjoy shady walks at the Key West Tropical Forest and Botanical Garden or charter a pet-friendly boat to explore the crystal-clear waters.
-Dogs of all shapes and sizes are welcome to toast another successful road trip at Smokin' Tuna Saloon.
-And before you leave, take your pup’s pic next to The Southernmost Point to show all his friends at the dog park.
+Florida State Road A1A reaches its final destination in Key West.
+Here, you can park and go for a stroll on a boardwalk through Key West Tropical Forest and Botanical Garden or charter a pet-friendly boat to explore the crystal-clear waters.
+At the end of the day, dogs are welcome to toast another successful road trip listening to live music at Smokin' Tuna Saloon.
+Before you leave town, take your pup’s pic next to The Southernmost Point to show all his friends at the dog park.

 What’s your favorite pet-friendly road trip?
 Leave a comment or tweet us @BringFido!